 That’s just me, though.
 Find the times when you’re comfortable working.
 Be flexible, because as you get better at working from home you’ll find that working remotely can be highly individual.
 There are certain rhythms that will work well for you, your household, and your workplace.
 In the next few weeks, you’ll start learning what those are.

-For more help, take advantage of the free courses offered by SAP Litmos in the Remote Readiness & Productivity Academy.
+For more help, take advantage of the free courses offered by Litmos in the Remote Readiness & Productivity Academy.
 All classes are free through the end of June 2020!